Why compromising isn't always the most effective way to negotiate

 People often compromise more than they want to during negotiations in order to avoid conflict – but there's a better way to keep everybody happy.

-"Negotiation is unavoidable in life and because it can lead to a win-lose outcome, people will usually either shy away from it or compromise," says Danielle Payne, who presents on Melbourne Business School's Emerging Managers Program.
+"Negotiation is unavoidable in life and because it can lead to a win-lose outcome, people will usually either shy away from it or compromise," says Danielle Payne, who presents on a number of Melbourne Business School's Short Courses.

 "But there is a way to significantly increase your chances of getting to a win-win outcome in negotiation, and that's through collaboration instead of compromise."